MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 **Ability to create custom templates is not yet supported for EDU customers.**

 > [!NOTE]
 > Teams templates currently don't support creating private channels.
 Private channel creation isn't included in template definitions.
+Sensitivity labels are not supported in Team Templates.
+The sensitivity label option you see in **Create team from template** flow won't be applied to the team.

 Teams templates are pre-built definitions of a team's structure designed around a business need or project.
 Use pre-built templates or create your own template.
 Teams templates let you quickly create rich collaboration spaces with channels for different topics and preinstall apps to pull in mission-critical content and services.
 Teams templates provide a predefined team structure that can help you easily create consistent teams across your organization.
 Currently you can create a team from a template in Teams or using [Microsoft Graph](get-started-with-teams-templates.md).

+This article describes the following features:

+- The properties that can be defined in templates.
+- The base template types.
-This article describes the properties that can be defined in templates, what base template types are, and how you can use a few samples requests to create a team from a template.
+- How you can use a few samples requests to create a team from a template.

 This article is for you if you're responsible for planning, deploying, and managing multiple teams across your organization